-We use a community-based approach emphasising strengths, resilience and access to human rights.
-Refugees take ownership, conceiving, designing, implementing, and evaluating their own initiatives.
+We use a community-based approach that focuses on strengths, resilience and access to human rights, and encourages refugees to take ownership of projects.